geospace-code/h5fortran/README.md

 * CMake [FetchContent (example)](https://gist.github.com/scivision/671633df71c5aaef7866d0c3a1504116)
 * CMake + Git submodule
 * Fortran Package Manager (fpm)

+If using CMake, h5fortran will automatically build the HDF5 library (and Zlib if HDF5 2.x) from source if a compiler-compatible HDF5 is not found on the system.

 Uses Fortran `submodule` for clean template structure.
 This easy-to-use, thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read / write various types/ranks of data with a single command.